William Row: Early life and education

 William Row was born in 1563.
-He was second son of John Row, the reformer and minister of Perth.
+He was the second son of John Row, the reformer and minister of Perth.
 His mother was Margaret, daughter of John Beaton of Balfour in Fife.
 He had ten brothers and two sisters.
 Thomas, the eldest died young and William had another older brother, James, who became minister of Kilspindie.
 William studied at the University of St. Andrews, where he graduated in 1587.

 Early ministry

 Two or three years after graduation he was appointed minister at Forgandenny, on 6 March 1589.
 His predecessor at Forgandenny was John Row, a cousin of his father.
-By act of Privy Council, he was one of five charged with the maintenance of the true religion throughout the bounds of Perth, Stormont, and Dunkeld (Masson, Reg.
+By the act of the Privy Council, he was one of five charged with the maintenance of the true religion throughout the bounds of Perth, Stormont, and Dunkeld (Masson, Reg.
 P. C. Scotl. iv.
 466).
-On occasion of the Gowrie conspiracy, Row was one of the ministers who refused to give thanks publicly for the king's delivery until the fact of the conspiracy should be proven, and he was consequently cited to appear at Stirling before the king and council.
+On the occasion of the Gowrie conspiracy, Row was one of the ministers who refused to give thanks publicly for the king's delivery until the fact of the conspiracy should be proven, and he was consequently cited to appear at Stirling before the king and council.
 On the plea that his life was in danger, an effort was made to deter him from obeying the summons.
 Nevertheless, he went to Stirling and boldly defended himself, arguing that Andrew Henderson, the Earl of Gowrie's chamberlain, and alleged would-be assassin of the king, had been not punished but rewarded.